Comparing quantum channels using Hermitian-preserving trace-preserving linear maps: A physically meaningful approach: Introduction

-On the other hand, compared to quantum channels, Hermitian-preserving trace-preserving linear maps have been less explored from a physical perspective.
+On the other hand, compared to quantum channels, Hermitian-preserving trace-preserving (HPTP) linear maps have been less explored from a physical perspective.
 A basic requirement for a transformation in quantum theory is that it should map real-valued observables to real-valued observables.
 Thus, for any linear map describing these kinds of transformations, Hermitian-preservability is the weakest natural demand.
-Among Hermitian-preserving trace-preserving maps, CPTP linear maps represent the generic evolution of quantum systems.
-However, the physical implementability of Hermitian-preserving trace-preserving linear maps has also been a subject of research\cite{Jiang_2021_physical,Zhao_2023_information,Zhao_2025_sim,Parzygnat_2024_broad,Rossini_2023_NonMarkov}.
-Recently an algorithm has also been developed for the implementation of these general Hermitian preserving maps through exponentiation\cite{Wei_2024_Herm}.
-Besides, these positive maps are also useful for constructing witnesses\cite{Peres_SEP_cri,Chruściński_2014_wit,Mallick_2025_ent,Huber_2014_ent,Rodríguez_2008_Pos,Li_2024_ent_det} for entanglement detection.
-Thus, there is quite a bit of interest in exploring the transformations beyond the complete positivity as these conditions are deemed a bit restrictive, especially in quantum open system scenarios\cite{Carteret_beyond_CP,Dominy_Beyond_CP,Pastuszak_herm_pres,Rossini_2023_NonMarkov,Usha_2011_open}.
-From this context, the existence of quantum maps between CPTP linear maps and Hermitian-preserving trace-preserving linear maps has also been studied\cite{cao_2023_hptp}.
-Motivated by this, in this work, we try to give a physical interpretation of Hermitian-preserving trace-preserving linear maps that may or may not be positive.
-We try to provide a physically meaningful way to compare two quantum channels using Hermitian-preserving trace-preserving linear maps.
-Given a pair of quantum channels and an arbitrary unknown input state, we show that if the output state of one quantum channel from the pair can be obtained from the output statistics of the other channel from the pair using some quantum measurement, then the latter channel from the pair can be obtained from the former channel by concatenating it with a Hermitian-preserving trace-preserving linear map.
-Through an example, we illustrate that in such a scenario, the latter channel can't always be obtained from the former through post-processing it with a quantum channel.
-Both of these two comparative relations are distinct and follow a hierarchy.
-We also discuss the implications of our results on the incompatibility of quantum devices.
+Among Hermitian-preserving trace-preserving linear maps, only CPTP linear maps represent the generic evolution of quantum systems.
+However, the physical implementability of Hermitian-preserving trace-preserving linear maps has also been a subject of investigation\cite{Jiang_2021_physical,Zhao_2023_information,Zhao_2025_sim,Parzygnat_2024_broad,Rossini_2023_NonMarkov}.
+Recently, an algorithm has also been developed for the implementation of these general Hermitian-preserving maps through exponentiation\cite{Wei_2024_Herm}.
+Besides this, positive maps are used for the construction of the witnesses\cite{Peres_SEP_cri,Chruściński_2014_wit,Mallick_2025_ent,Huber_2014_ent,Rodríguez_2008_Pos,Li_2024_ent_det} for entanglement detection.
+Thus, there is quite a bit of interest in exploring the transformations beyond the complete positivity as this condition is deemed a bit restrictive, especially in quantum open system scenarios\cite{Carteret_beyond_CP,Dominy_Beyond_CP,Pastuszak_herm_pres,Rossini_2023_NonMarkov,Usha_2011_open}.
+From this context, the existence of quantum maps between CPTP linear maps and Hermitian-preserving trace-preserving linear maps has also been studied\cite{cao_2023_hptp}. \emph{Motivated by these}, in this work, we try to provide \emph{a physically meaningful way} to compare two quantum channels using Hermitian-preserving trace-preserving linear maps.
+More specifically, given a pair of quantum channels and an \emph{arbitrary unknown} input state, we show that if the output state of one quantum channel from the pair can be uniquely identified from the output statistics of the other channel from the pair using some quantum measurement, then the former channel from the pair can be obtained from the latter channel by concatenating it with a Hermitian-preserving trace-preserving linear map that is \emph{not necessarily positive}.
+Through a simple example, we illustrate that in such a scenario, the former channel can't always be obtained from the latter through post-processing it with another quantum channel.
+Both of these comparative relations are distinct and follow a hierarchy.
+We then characterize the difficulty of implementing the former channel given that the latter channel has already been implemented via a quantifier, namely, \emph{physical implementability}.
+We also highlight the implications of our results on the incompatibility of quantum devices.